 The town of Drysdale was named after Miss Anne Drysdale who with her friend Miss Caroline Newcomb owned large acreages of land in the area.
 Drysdale moved to the region from Scotland for health reasons and went about farming in the region.
 The magnificent house she built from stone is named Coriyule and was built in1849.
 The homestead still stands today and is believed to be the oldest standing structure.
 It has recently been put on the market and is privately owned.

-Clifton Springs was once a very popular tourist destination with people flocking to the bayside town for its beautiful mineral springs.
-Around 1900 The Springs was a booming resort.
+Clifton springs was once a very popular tourist destination with people flocking to the bayside town for its beautiful mineral springs.
+Around 1900 the springs were a booming resort.
 Paddle steamers would bring visitors from near and far to the resort and hotel.
 By 1923 the steamers had gone and the spring novelty worn off and the resort fell into disrepair before being burnt.
 It has been rejuvenated today into a country club, community centre and golf course.
 There are plans to bring the spring water back and save the eroding cliff faces for people to enjoy once again.

 Like much of the wider geelong region the indigenous people of the wathaurong tribe lived in the area well before european settlement began in the mid 1800’s.
 The various water holes like lake lorne gave fresh water and were great breeding grounds for native birds and animals.

 Over the years Drysdale has become one of geelong’s great rural hubs.
 Its sandy loam soil was perfect for potato farming and more recently canola crops.
 The area is also home to beef, horse breeders and some lambs.